-Jones, a Democrat, was the representative for Alabama's 5th congressional district from 1973 to 1976.
+Jones was the representative for Alabama’s 5th congressional district and was a Democrat.
+He served from 1973 to 1976.

 Jones is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Jones sponsored and cosponsored.
 See full analysis methodology.

 Jones was the primary sponsor of 11 bills that were enacted.
 The most recent include:

 - H.R.
 13124 (94th): Hazardous Materials Transportation Act Amendments

 - H.R.
 9398 (94th): A bill to amend the Public Works and Economic Development Act of 1965 to extend the authorizations for a 3-year period.

 - H.R.
 13308 (94th): A bill to amend the Federal Aviation Act of 1958 to extend the authority of the Secretary of Transportation with respect to war risk insurance.